 Attempt a Sharpe Ratio

 11.3% is contextless without risk adjustment.
 The Sharpe ratio tells you how much return you earned per unit of risk taken.
-A high return achieved through extreme volatility is far less impressive than the same return earned steadily.
-But calculating Sharpe correctly requires more than just dividing return by standard deviation — the risk-free rate used as the baseline has to be right, and it has to match the actual period being measured.
+A high return achieved through extreme volatility is far less impressive than the same return earned steadily — and only the Sharpe ratio reveals the difference.

 AI Session Simulation